Conflict escalates in the Middle East

 Civilians continue to pay the highest price of the conflict in Israel, Gaza and the West Bank.

-Since the devastating attacks in Israel on 7 October 2023, and the escalation of conflict in Gaza, we have seen a surge in fighting in Lebanon, the West Bank and Yemen.
+Since the devastating attacks in Israel on 7 October 2023, conflict has escalated in Gaza, with a surge in fighting in the West Bank.

 This has led to an increase in civilian casualties and thousands of people have fled their homes, some into Syria.